 Whether and what to monitor in relation to QoS Framework.

-Study whether and how to support the UE and network QoS collaboration to improve awareness in the 6GS of connectivity performance needs.
+Study whether and how to support the UE and network QoS collaboration to improve awareness in the 6GS of connectivity performance needs

 UE provided information to the network for QoS collaboration

-Application and Network QoS collaboration including what information shall be exchanged by means of ‘application/UE and network collaboration’ [see WT#1.2 User Plane].
+Application and Network QoS collaboration including what information shall be exchanged by means of ‘application and network collaboration’.

 NOTE 2: Applications typically consist of an Application Client in the UE and application on the server side.

-Study how to ensure interworking with 5GS.

 NOTE 3: The content of the 5GS QoS Framework that will be used as a starting point for discussion on 6G QoS will be determined by moderated discussion process.

 NOTE 4: Aspects of traffic detection are assumed to be handled by the WT#1.2 User Plane.